QuanDo2000/QuanDo2000/README.md

 -->

 - 🔭 I’m currently working a full-time job and doing some casual coding practice on the side.
-- 🌱 My preferred development environment is VSCode, Vim.
-And my most used languages are C/C++, Python.
+- 🌱 My preferred development environment is Vim.
+And my most used languages is Golang.
+I also have previous experience with C/C++, and Python.
 - 🤔 I’m interested in learning anything about Computer Science and tech.
-Current interests include system design and coding techniques.
+Current interests include system design and performance, low-level programming.
+Also slightly interested in Zig language.
-- 📫 How to reach me: [Personal Email](minhquand3@gmail.com), [School Email](doqn@mail.uc.edu)
+- 📫 How to reach me: [Personal Email](minhquand3@gmail.com)